 Don’t make a big thing out of it, treat it as a normal part of life, so the child does not develop any anxiety about going to the dentist.
+If you visit a dentist regularly you do not need to click here and prepare yourself for a serious treatment.
+So, you should just give the right lead to your child.
 Maybe explain that they will meet a special person who will count their teeth and make sure they are looking clean and sparkly.
 Say that they might get to have a ride in a big chair which will lie them down, so that the dentist can have a good look at their teeth with a little mirror.

 You can get them to practice opening their mouth “as wide as a lion” and maybe they might like to practice in front of the bathroom mirror and have a look at their teeth themselves.

 If a parent is particularly anxious themselves, then it might be a good idea to ask another relative to take the child, but sometimes anxious parents can gain confidence themselves by seeing how easily their child adapts to going to the dentist.

 Whatever you do don’t say “It won’t hurt” (child thinks – why are they telling me this, maybe it will hurt after all), or use any negative language.